necaris/mcpunk/README.md

 **Critical Planned functionality**

-- Ability for users to provide custom code to perform chunking (critical)
 - Add a bunch of prompts to help with using MCPunk.
 Without real "explain how to make a pancake to an alien"-type prompts things do fall a little flat.